LW2904/blog/content/post/cheating-in-osu!mania.md

 draft: false
 ---

-I’ve been dabbling in memory reading on Linux recently, and I’ve also been playing around with a fun little application called [scanmem](https://github.com/scanmem/scanmem) which can be used to isolate the address of a variable in a process.
+I’ve been dabbling in memory reading on Linux recently, and I’ve also been having fun with a little application called [scanmem](https://github.com/scanmem/scanmem) which can be used to isolate the address of a variable in a process.

 And coincidence has it that I’ve also started playing the game [osu!mania](https://osu.ppy.sh/) somewhat actively in the last few weeks.
 Well, one thing led to another and now we are here.

-Essentially, what we are going to is parsing a beatmap file (the `.osu` files in your osu! `Songs` path) and then ‘replaying’ the hits as they come up.
+Essentially, what we are going to be doing can be divided into two stages:

+- Parse a beatmap file (the `.osu` files in your `.../osu!/Songs/` path) and get the hitpoints described in it.
+- Read the current songs playing time from the game process’ memory and determine which hitpoints are “due”.

 By parsing hits from the `.osu` file we avoid having to do too much memory reading or (god forbid) reading the screens’ pixels.

-It should be noted that we will be using APIs that are specific to Linux and the X Window System in order to read the little memory we have to, and to simulate keypresses.
+It should be noted that I will be using APIs that are specific to Linux and the X Window System in order to read the little memory we have to, and to simulate keypresses.
 The parts that require this are easily replaceable with close Windows equivalents, and no changes to the main program logic are required.

 ### Parsing the beatmap

 Information about beatmaps is stored in plaintext in `.osu` files, and the format is [well documented]("https://osu.ppy.sh/help/wiki/osu!_File_Formats/Osu_(file_format)").
-These files contain many sections of which only the last `[HitObjects]` section is relevant to us.
+These files contain many sections, of which only the last `[HitObjects]` section is relevant to us.

 The Hit Objects section is made up of CSV lines with a syntax like this:

 ```
-x,y,time,type,hitSound,[endTime],extras
+x, y, time, type, hitSound, [endTime], extras
 ```

-Of these values we only need `X ` to determine the button to press, `time` to determine when to press the button and `endTime` to determine when to release the button. `endTime` will be zero if this is a simple hit object, ergo if it’s not a Hold Note, so in our implementation we will simply set it to `time + TAPTIME` where `TAPTIME` is something like 15 if `!endTime`.
+Of these values we only need

+-  `x ` to determine the column this point falls in,
+- `time` to determine when to press the button and
+-  `endTime` to determine when to release the button.

+Do note that `endTime` will be zero if this is a simple hit object, ergo if it’s not a Hold Note.
+In our implementation, if `!endtime`, we will simply set it to `time + TAPTIME` where `TAPTIME` is something like 15.

 A `hitpoint` struct containing only the requires values could look like this: